 What does the shelter need?

-Please scroll down to read the story of Edward, a former resident of the Roehampton
+Please scroll down to read the story of Edward and Robert, former residents of the Roehampton Shelter

 - Dog food (any kind)